Time for my 2015 annual review.

 3. What Am I Working Toward?

-Speaking.
+Public speaking.
 For some reason, I feel strangely comfortable up on stage.
-However, I’ve always thought of myself as a PR professional, but never as a speaker.
+However, I’ve always considered myself a PR professional but never a speaker.
 So, I haven’t pursued speaking opportunities proactively.
 But in 2016, I’ll strive to take public speaking more seriously.

 Survivalism.
 For years, I’ve been struggling to find a hobby.
 However, nothing sticks.
-I envy people who have their passions like surfing, skiing, dancing, fashion, travel, climbing, etc. I’m currently reading many books on survivalism and prepping; maybe that could be an interest to explore further?
+I envy people with passions like surfing, skiing, dancing, fashion, travel, climbing, etc. I’m currently reading many books on survivalism and prepping; maybe that could be an interest to explore further.